GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 ```
 jmp [eax*2 + ebx]
 ```

-Code :
 ```
 00000000 67 ff 24 43
 ```

 The initial `0x67` is a predefined prefix for address-size override.
 After it comes `0xff` and the ModR/M byte `0x24`.
-The value of the ModR/M suggests that there exists a SIB byte, witch is `0x43`.
+The value of the ModR/M suggests that there exists a SIB byte, which is `0x43`.

 Lookup in te SIB table, the row tells us that `eax` is scaled by 2 and the column tells that the bases to be added is in `ebx`.